doocs/leetcode/solution/2100-2199/2142.The Number of Passengers in Each Bus I/README_EN.md

 | arrival_time | int  |
 +--------------+------+
 bus_id is the primary key column for this table.
-Each row of this table contains information about the arrival time of a bus at the Leetcode station.
+Each row of this table contains information about the arrival time of a bus at the LeetCode station.
-There will be no two buses that arrive at the same time.
+No two buses will arrive at the same time.
 </pre>

 <p>&nbsp;</p>